mtjhax/clearinghouse-adapter/processors/basic_import_processor/README.md

 This is a working example of an extended ImportProcessor class and support files.

-To use that as your import processor, simply update the import section of your `adapter_sync.yml` configuration file to look like this:
+To use it as your import processor, simply update the import section of your `adapter_sync.yml` configuration file to look like this:

 ```yaml